35 + Interesting Facts About Greece You Absolutely Have To Know

 - Greece is the place where democracy was born.
 But democracy in ancient Athens was significantly different from modern democracies.
 It was both more participatory and exclusive, and there were no political parties in Athenian democracy.

-Greece has some firsts in the fields of sciences and arts:
+Greece has some firsts in the fields of science and arts:

 - The first philosopher is considered to be Thales of Miletus (c.
 624 – 425 B.C.).
-He was the first to give a natural explanation of the origin of the world rather than a mythological one.
+He is credited as giving the first explanation for the origin of the world that was not mythological.

 Some Interesting Facts About Greece